Employment Relations Act 2000: To permit employees to take paid leave

 The Holidays Act 2003 gives employees 11 public holidays, 4 weeks of annual leave, 5 sick days, and 3 days bereavement leave.
 The Parental Leave and Employment Protection Act 1987 gives employees 14 weeks (though increasing to 16 weeks as of 1 April 2015) of government funded parental (maternity) leave (maximum $504 per week).
 Employees may also take an additional 38 weeks extended leave for child care.
 There is a presumption that the job will be kept open for the employee taking leave.

 Not to discriminate against employees

 Three pieces of legislation cover discrimination in the workplace.

 The Equal Pay Act 1972 made different pay rates for men and women doing the same job illegal.

 The Human Rights Act 1993 made discrimination on 13 grounds illegal.
-They are : sex, marital status, religious belief, ethical belief, color, race, ethnic or national origin, disability, age, political opinion, employment status, family status, or sexual orientation.
+They are : sex, marital status, religious belief, ethical belief, colour, race, ethnic or national origin, disability, age, political opinion, employment status, family status, or sexual orientation.

 Section 103 of the ERA adds 3 more prohibited grounds to the 13 in the Human Rights Act.
 They are sexual harassment, racial harassment and discrimination due to union activities.